ENV 759a/ANTH 581a () / 2023-2024

 Power, Knowledge, and the Environment: Social Science

-Course on the social scientific contributions to environmental and natural resource issues, emphasizing equity, politics, and knowledge.
-Section I, introduction to the course.
-Section II, disaster and environmental perturbation: the social science of emerging diseases; and the social origins of disaster.
-Section III, boundaries: cost and benefit in the Green Revolution; riverine restoration; and aspirational infrastructure.
-Section IV, methods: working within development projects, and rapid appraisal and consultancies.
-Section V, local communities, resources, and (under)development: representing the poor, development discourse, and indigenous peoples and knowledge.
-This is a core M.E.M. specialization course in YSE, and a core course in the combined YSE/Anthropology doctoral degree program.
-Enrollment capped.
+Introductory graduate course on the social science of contemporary environmental and natural resource challenges, paying special attention to issues involving power and knowledge.
+Section I, overview of the course.
+Section II, disasters and environmental perturbation: pandemics, and the social dimensions of disaster.
+Section III, power and politics: river restoration in Nepal; the conceptual boundaries of resource systems, and the political ecology of water in Mumbai.
+Section IV, methods: the dynamics of working within development projects; and a multi-sited study of irrigation in Egypt.
+Section V, local communities: representing the poor, development discourse, and indigenous peoples and knowledge.
+The goal of the course is to develop analytic distance from current conservation and development debates and discourse.
+This is a core course for MEM students in YSE, and a core course in the combined YSE/Anthropology degree program.
+Enrollment is capped.

 The course is a “foundations” course for the M.E.M. curriculum, a required course in the curriculum for the joint YSE;/Anthropology doctoral program, and a prerequisite for some advanced YSE courses.